Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Community member

-"On the 328th day of waiting for the Italian Lavoro Autonomo visa I received... a German Chancenkarte visa.
-The Germans named the processing time immediately (8 weeks) and kept it to the day."
+"On the 328th day of waiting for the Italian Lavoro Autonomo visa I received... a German Chancenkarte.
+The Germans named the waiting time immediately (8 weeks) and met it exactly."

 CityKIT submittedFingerprintsPermessoTotal